-Number of emergency admissions for COPD per 1,000 elderly, 75 years and older
+Emergency admissions for COPD – contacts per 1,000 inhabitants, 75 years and older

-The geographical variation is moderate.
-In 2024, residents in Lovisenberg had the highest number of emergency admissions for COPD per 1,000 elderly.
-The rate in the Lovisenberg catchment area in 2024 was nearly twice as high as in the Diakonhjemmet catchment area.
+Geographical variation is moderate.
+In 2025, residents in the Lovisenberg catchment area had the highest number of emergency admissions for COPD per 1,000 elderly.
+The rate was more than twice as high as in the Diakonhjemmet catchment area.

 The analysis is based on activity data from the Norwegian Patient Register (NPR) for somatic specialist health services.
 The data includes activity in public hospitals and private hospitals that provide publicly funded services.